-We are inviting you and your child to participate in three one-hour phone calls with our research team.
+In addition in both groups, your son or daughter will participate in three one-hour phone calls with our research team.
 The first phone assessment will occur after you have agreed to participate in this study.
 The next call will take place 4 weeks later, and the third call will be made 12 weeks after to initial call.
 During the three phone calls, we will ask him or her about physical, emotional, social, behavioral and academic functioning.
 The phone calls will be recorded.